 - feeling of sand or grittiness stuck in one or both eyes

 The good news is that if you suffer from dry eyes, there are treatment options available to you.
 For starters, we can prescribe medicated eye drops here in our office that can be effective in helping you find relief from your symptoms.
 These are especially effective for those suffering from dry eyes related to allergies.
 It is also worth noting that these medicated drops are much different than store-bought eye drops that you may have already tried with no success.

 Depending on the cause of your dry eyes, changes to your lifestyle may also be recommended.
 For example, during dryer months of the year, you may want to consider using a humidifier in your home to increase moisture.
 Or, if you're wearing contact lenses that are causing irritation and dryness, we may recommend switching to a contact lens type made especially for people with dry or sensitive eyes.

 There are also surgical options available for dry eye relief, though we tend to fall back on these only as a last resort and after other treatment options have been exhausted.

-If You Have Dry Eye Request an Appointment With Our Plano Optometrist Today
+If You Have Dry Eye Request an Appointment With Our Plano and Prosper Optometrist Today